-CaveSim program element: Biology Lab Corresponding TEKS Photos of past CaveSim programs Students culture cave biota in Petri dishes, and learn that single-celled organisms can demonstrate intelligence.
+CaveSim program element: Biology Lab

+Students culture cave biota in Petri dishes, and learn that single-celled organisms can demonstrate intelligence.
 Students choose from multiple experiments, and discuss the factors that impact the outcome of their experiments, including the impact of external stimuli.
-Subjects covered: Experiment design, scientific method, and biology concepts, including prokaryotic/eukaryotic, kingdoms of life, nuclei, and membranes.
-12) Organisms and environments.
-The student knows all <image/>